LuisPerazaRo/week4_project/README.md

-# week4_project
+# Human Activity Recognition Using Smartphones Dataset - Week 4 project
-For the Getting and Cleaning data final project
+#Getting and Cleaning data in R